MicrosoftDocs/appcenter-docs/docs/sdk/crashes/android.md

 ## Handled Errors

 App Center also allows you to track errors by using handled exceptions.
-In order to do so, simply use the `trackError` method:
+In order to do so, use the `trackError` method:

 ```java
 try {